 Program Description

 The Home and Community Based Alternatives Program provides in-home services to eligible Utah residents with the objective of preventing the premature or unnecessary placement of individuals in nursing homes.
-This state-funded, assistance program prevents individuals from having to spend-down their resources and enroll in Medicaid.
-(The funding for this program is separate from the federal-state Medicaid budget.)
+This state-funded assistance program prevents individuals from having to spend down their resources and enroll in Medicaid.

 A broad range of services are available via this program, including personal care at home or in adult day care, assistance with chores and home maintenance, and minor home modifications to accommodate for aging-related impairments.

-The Home and Community Based Alternatives Program is administered by Utah’s Department of Human Services’ Division of Aging and Adult Services and is funded by various sources, including federal, state, and local.
+The Home and Community Based Alternatives Program is administered by Utah’s Department of Health and Human Services, Aging and Adult Services and is funded by various sources, including federal, state, and local.

 Eligibility Guidelines

-To be eligible for Utah’s Alternatives Program, state residents must be at least 18 years of age and have a functional ability challenge, which puts them at risk for nursing home placement.
+To be eligible for Utah’s Home and Community Based Alternatives Program, state residents must be at least 18 years of age and have a functional ability challenge that puts them at risk for nursing home placement.

 Medical expenses are considered when determining if one is income eligible for this program, and as a result, some deductions may be made for medical bills and health insurance premiums.